ThomasKubb/Software-Inc-Trainer-V3/README.md

 *NOTE: I can't guarantee that some features integrated in this trainer will work with old saves.
 If you want to test it out, please backup your data first.

-Download Trainer.dll and put in the DLLMods folder in your Software Inc directory.
+Download Trainer_V3.dll and put in the DLLMods folder in your Software Inc directory.
 If the directory does not exist, create it.